The Zoo of Opers and Dualities

 for $i=2,\dots,r+1$.
 Then $(E,\nabla,\cL_\bullet)$ is an oper if and only if for each $z$, there exists a local section of $\cL_{r+1}$ for which $W_i(s)(z)\ne 0$ for all $i$.

-The isomorphism condition needs to be relaxed to allow the oper to have regular singularities. \begin{Def} We say that $SL(r+1)$-oper has regular singularities defined by the collection of polynomials $\{\Lambda_i(z)\}_{i=1,\dots, r}$ when $\bar{\nabla}_i$ is an isomorphism except for zeroes of $\Lambda_i(z)$ for $i=1,\dots, r$. \end{Def} Thus, for
+The isomorphism condition needs to be relaxed to allow the oper to have regular singularities. \begin{Def} We say that an $SL(r+1)$-oper has regular singularities defined by the collection of polynomials $\{\Lambda_i(z)\}_{i=1,\dots, r}$ when $\bar{\nabla}_i$ is an isomorphism away from zeroes of $\Lambda_i(z)$ for $i=1,\dots, r$. \end{Def} Thus we have

 Let us introduce the following notation for the roots of polynomials of $\Lambda_j$: